googleapis/protoc-java-resource-names-plugin/README.rst

 Python Versions
 ---------------

-GAPIC Proto Compiler Plugin is currently tested with Python 2.7.
+GAPIC Proto Compiler Plugin is currently tested with Python 2.7, 3.4, 3.5 and 3.6.

 Contributing